runelk/NB_URN_Client_Ruby/README.md

 -------------

 The **config** directory contains an example of the YAML config file used by the client.
-Replace the dummy entries with the information you have received from the National Library.
+Copy this to e.g. **config.yml** and replace the dummy entries with the information you have received from the National Library.

 Command Line Tools
 ------------------